-"Gray Area" Retired Soldier - A Reserve Component Soldier who has completed 20 years of service, qualifying for retirement, and has transferred to the Retired Reserve or been discharged.
-At age 60, this Soldier will be entitled to receive retired pay.
-The ID card authorizes limited benefits/entitlements during "gray area".
+Gray Area Retired Soldier - A Reserve Component Soldier who has completed 20 years of service, qualifying for retirement, and has transferred to the Retired Reserve or been discharged.
+At the age of eligibility, usually age 60, this Soldier will be entitled to receive retired pay.
+The ID card authorizes limited benefits/entitlements during gray area.